Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 Although I recognize that I will be teaching CMPSC 102 differently than all of the other courses that I have taught at Allegheny College, I want you to know that I have been carefully planning the course for the entire summer!
-In fact, I've been using the majority of the remote-learning technologies that we will use this semester for many years.
+In fact, I've been using for many year the majority of the remote-learning technologies that we will use this semester.
 I find remote collaboration and learning a lot of fun and I anticipate that you will also find it fun and effective!

 I must move several of the CMPSC 102 course activities to an online venue so as